-

 This information is confidential but available to persons authorized under sec.

-77.61(5)(b), Wis.
-Stats.
-A county staff member who is authorized by their employer may sign a non-disclosure statement with the department for access to the detailed information.
-This information consists of a listing of all county tax transactions processed within the distribution period.
+County information consists of a listing of all county tax transactions processed within the distribution period.
+City information consists of a listing of all city tax transactions processed within the distribution period.
 To request access to this information, contact Becky Haines at (608) 261-5282, or by email at

 Rebecca.Haines@wisconsin.gov.